Simplify your Testing of Upskilling Compliance with Online Proctoring

 By offering upskilling programs, training centers and universities like yours are poised to reap the benefits of high enrollment, recurring demand for training, and profitable, long-term relationships with businesses in your community.

 Naturally, you’ll want to meet this surging demand efficiently.
 Since the pandemic, and even before, you adapted your course offering to include more online training and assessments.
-To keep your organization cost-efficient, you chose to work with a learning management system (LMS) and remote proctoring.
+To keep your organization cost-efficient, you chose to work with a learning management system (LMS) that integrates with an online proctoring solution or service.

-In the process, you may have overlooked the benefits of using remote proctoring when assessing learners in your online upskilling programs.
+In the process, you may have overlooked the benefits of using online proctoring when assessing learners in your online upskilling programs.

-If so, this article will provide a helpful reminder of what remote proctoring is and how it can benefit universities, training centers, and their learners.
+If so, this article will provide a helpful reminder of what online exam proctoring is and how it can benefit universities, training centers, and their learners.

-Remote proctoring empowers your organization to do the following:
+Here is what online exam proctoring empowers your organization to do:

-What remote proctoring solution is right for you?
+What online exam proctoring solution is right for you?

 Consider the following four most common testing situations and the respective option in remote proctoring we recommend.

-1. For frequent, low-stakes testing, choose the browser lockdown
+1. For frequent, low-stakes testing, choose ID verification

 Upskilling programs may be based on the shadowing of an experienced colleague and include online training modules that may be shorter (i.e., micro-learning) or longer in duration.